Extraction of ground-state nuclear deformations from ultra-relativistic heavy-ion collisions: Nuclear structure physics context: Symmetries: breaking and restoration

 \section{Symmetries: breaking and restoration}

-Quantum mechanics frequently defies simple intuition.
-At the same time, simple, intuitive models based on experience often help to understand the world.
-These two points should not be confused.
-Recently, a large number of reports claiming a rigorous determination of nuclear shapes from UHIC experiments have done so to a greater or lesser extent~\cite{Abdulhamid2024,STAR2025,Jia2024,Giacalone2020,Giacalone2020a,Giacalone2021,Giacalone2021a,Jia2022,(Jia22),Bally2022,Bally2023,Ryssens2023,Zhang2022,Giacalone2025,Giacalone2025b,Li2025,Fortier2025}.
+Let us first examine the symmetry aspects of self-bound many-body systems such as atomic nuclei.
 A fundamental theorem of quantum mechanics states that an eigenstate of a symmetry-conserving Hamiltonian must belong to a representation of the symmetry group.
 Therefore, the ground states of $^{238}$U and $^{20}$Ne, which a rotationally-invariant nuclear Hamiltonian governs, belong to the $J^\pi=0^+$ representation, i.e., they are invariant under spatial orientation and reflections.
 In other words, they are perfectly spherical states in the beam's reference frame (or perfectly axial in the laboratory frame due to the huge relativistic contraction).
 Similarly, any ground or excited state with $J>1/2$ \cite{Bragg1948,Bohr1951} for which the laboratory quadrupole moment is non-zero is covariant under spatial orientation (its rotation mixes the magnetic substates in a specific way).
 We focus on the $J^\pi=0^+$ case for the following discussion, but note that all arguments apply to any of the others.

 What is the shape, then, of the $^{238}$U nucleus in its 0$^+$ ground state and how can it be measured?
 The answer to these questions is irrespective of whether we use UHIC, electron scattering, or Coulomb excitation.
 A concept that addresses this properly is spontaneous symmetry breaking -- an essential notion ubiquitous across all the various domains of physics.
 As exposed by Anderson in his seminal article~\cite{(And72)}, it encompasses finite systems (such as molecules or nuclei), very large systems (like crystals), and infinite systems (such as quantum fields).
 It does not contradict the aforementioned fundamental theorem of quantum mechanics; on the contrary, it allows us to understand what it means to measure the shape of a quantum object.